True crime: History

 Zhang Yingyu's The Book of Swindles (c.
-1617) is a late Ming dynasty collection of stories about allegedly true cases of fraud.
-Works in the related Chinese genre of court case fiction (gong'an xiaoshuo), such as the 16th-century Cases of Magistrate Bao, were either inspired by historical events or else purely fictional.
+1617) is a late Ming dynasty collection of stories about alleged cases of fraud.
+Works in the related Chinese genre of court case fiction (gong'an xiaoshuo), such as the 16th-century Cases of Magistrate Bao were both fiction & based on actual accounts.

 Hundreds of pamphlets, broadsides, chapbooks and other street literature about murders and other crimes were published from 1550 to 1700 in Britain as literacy increased and cheap new printing methods became widespread.
 They varied in style: some were sensational, while others conveyed a moral message.
 Most were purchased by the "artisan class and above", as the lower classes did not have the money or time to read them.
 Ballads were also created, the verses of which were posted on walls around towns, that were told from the perpetrator's point of view in an attempt to understand the psychological motivations of the crime.
 Such pamphlets remained in circulation in the 19th century in Britain and the United States, even after widespread crime journalism was introduced via the penny press.

 In 1807, Henry Tufts published A Narrative of the Life, Adventures, Travels and Sufferings of Henry Tufts, which is likely the first extensive biography of an American criminal.
-Thomas De Quincey published the essay "On Murder Considered as One of the Fine Arts" in Blackwood's Magazine in 1827, which focused not on the murder or the murderer but on how society views crime.
+Thomas De Quincey published the essay "On Murder Considered as one of the Fine Arts" in Blackwood's Magazine in 1827, which focused not on the murder or the murderer but on how society views crime.
 Starting in 1889, Scottish lawyer William Roughead wrote and published essays for six decades about notable British murder trials he attended, with many of these essays collected in the 2000 book Classic Crimes.
 Many regard Roughead "as the dean of the modern true crime genre."

 An American pioneer of the genre was Edmund Pearson, who was influenced in his style of writing about crime by De Quincey.
 Pearson published a series of books of this type starting with Studies in Murder in 1924 and concluding with More Studies in Murder in 1936.
 Before being collected in his books, Pearson's true crime stories typically appeared in magazines like Liberty, The New Yorker, and Vanity Fair.
 Inclusion in these high-class magazines distinguished Pearson's crime narratives from those found in the penny press.
 The foreword of a 1964 anthology of Pearson's stories contains an early mention of the term "true crime" as a genre.
 Truman Capote's "non-fiction novel" In Cold Blood (1965) is usually credited with establishing the modern novelistic style of the genre and the one that rocketed it to great profitability.